-Python 3.6 (or later) library and command line tool for configuring a YubiKey.
-If you’re looking for the full graphical application, which also includes the command line tool, it’s here.
+Python 3.7 (or later) library and command line tool for configuring a YubiKey.
+If you’re looking for the graphical application, it’s here.

 For more usage information and examples, see the YubiKey Manager CLI User Manual.

 Usage: ykman [OPTIONS] COMMAND [ARGS]...
 Configure your YubiKey via the command line.
 Examples: List connected YubiKeys, only output serial number: ykman list --serials Show information about YubiKey with serial number 0123456: ykman --device 0123456 info Options: -d, --device SERIAL specify which YubiKey to interact with by serial number -r, --reader NAME specify a YubiKey by smart card reader name (can't be used with --device or list) -l, --log-level [ERROR|WARNING|INFO|DEBUG|TRAFFIC] enable logging at given verbosity level --log-file FILE write log to FILE instead of printing to stderr (requires --log-level) --diagnose show diagnostics information useful for troubleshooting -v, --version show version information about the app --full-help show --help output, including hidden commands -h, --help show this message and exit Commands: info show general information list list connected YubiKeys config enable or disable applications fido manage the FIDO applications oath manage the OATH application openpgp manage the OpenPGP application otp manage the YubiOTP application piv manage the PIV application

 --help argument can also be used to get detailed information about specific

 This project follows Semantic Versioning.
 Any project depending on yubikey-manager should take care when specifying version ranges to not include any untested major version, as it is likely to have backwards incompatible changes.
 For example, you should NOT depend on ">=5", as it has no upper bound.
 Instead, depend on ">=5, <6", as any release before 6 will be compatible.